-As the name suggests, the Piano Tuner-Technician's main job is to tune pianos.
+As the name suggests, the Piano Tuner-Technician’s main job is to tune pianos.
 He or she must be able to recognize the up to 10,000 individual parts of each piano.
 They must know each part, where it belongs in the instrument, and what its function is.
-The Piano Tuner-Technician’s goal is to achieve proper pitch that sounds musically correct – they do this by adjusting strings.
+The Piano Tuner-Technician’s goal is to achieve proper pitch that is musically correct by adjusting the strings.

-Electronic tuning devices are used more today than in years past.
-It is a smart person who learns to tune from listening, not watching, because the final arbiter to a good tuning is always going to be your ears, not your eyes.
+Electronic tuning devices are used more today than in years past, but a successful Piano Turner needs to be able to evaluate the pitch by ear and not just by using a machine.
 Electronic tuners get you there faster, but your ears will always be the final judge.

 The Tuner-Technician’s responsibilities range from minor to major repairs, with minor repairs including replacing worn or broken piano hammers or detecting touch/regulation/action concerns.
 Major repairs include replacing some or all of the wire to a full regulation of the action.
 A full dismantling of the piano is necessary when the instrument undergoes a rebuild or re-manufacturing of the instrument.

-A full-time Piano Tuner-Technician can typically expect to earn between $35,000 and $75,000 or more annually.
-An experienced, certified Tuner-Technician can earn $100,000 or more per year.
-Many Tuner-Technicians are self-employed, but there are also employment opportunities with music stores, colleges and universities, performance venues, manufacturers, recording studios, and other technicians.
-Self-employed Tuners charge varying fees for the services they provide.
+A Piano Tuner-Technician can typically expect to earn between $100 to $185 per tuning session.
+Salaries vary, as many Tuner-Technicians are self-employed.
 A self-employed Tuner may also obtain contracts with music conservatories, universities, studios, and/or music groups.
+However, there are also employment opportunities with music stores, colleges and universities, performance venues, manufacturers, recording studios, and with other instrument technicians.
 Additional income is available from piano rebuilding and piano sales.

 Piano Tuner-Technicians can work for themselves or for a number of others.
 Potential employers include factories, dealers, schools, conservatories, universities, music colleges, music shops, music groups, concert halls, or recording studios.
-Tuners obtain their clients by placing advertisements or via word of mouth where satisfied clients can tell others of the great service they received.
+Tuners obtain their clients by placing advertisements or via word of mouth when satisfied clients recommend them to other clients.

 Education and Training

 To learn their skills, the Piano Tuner-Technician may attend a residential training program, complete a correspondence course, apprentice with an experienced technician, or learn through a combination of several educational methods.
-The Piano Technicians Guild (PTG) posts a list of training programs at www.ptg.org under Career Information.
+The Piano Technicians Guild (PTG) posts a list of training programs on their website under Career Information.
 The Piano Technicians Guild also offers continuing education for Piano Tuner-Technicians at beginning, intermediate and advanced stages of their career.